robertxing2004/robertxing2004/README.md

 ```

 ### what i'm up to 🌿
-I'm almost done my first year of university (general engineering), and I'm currently looking for summer internship/co-op opportunities.
-I had a great time in first year, and I'm looking forward to the summer and my second year!
+Currently looking forward to my second year of university.
+I'm spending the summer contributing to open source projects, working on some personal side projects, and playing sports and video games.

 ### connect with me! 📱
 <p>